Urveegupta/MSEngage-AllFiles/README.md

 go to APKs-for-download folder and install the application, create a username and launch!

+A video demo of the app is available here - https://www.youtube.com/watch?v=htDrUVarJt8

 **TO RUN THE CODE-**

 install npm, react